Mcnish15/Pressure-Sensor-Sock/README.md

 Step 2
-  - Test sensors on Arduino Serial Monitor and/or Serial Plotter
+  -Test sensors on Arduino Serial Monitor and/or Serial Plotter

 Step 3